-"The Paradoxical Nature Of Life"
+"The Paradoxical Nature of Life"

 Boozhoo, aaniin, hello,

+Welcome back in our Storytelling Lodge!
 This blog story is another joint project by Simone Mcleod and Zhaawano Giizhik.
 It is the twentieth in a series titled Teaching Stories, featuring our works of art and those of kindred artists, which we symbolically and thematically connect with the Seven Grandfather teachings of the Ojibwe Anishinaabe People.